cloudposse/terraform-aws-eks-cluster/docs/migration-v3-v4.md

 > [!WARNING]
 > Previously, when using the `aws-auth` ConfigMap, the path component in any
 > IAM Principal ARN had to be removed from the ARN, and the modified ARN was
 > used in the ConfigMap.
+Quoting from the [AWS EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html#aws-auth-users):
+> > The role ARN can't include a path such as `role/my-team/developers/my-role`.
+The format of the ARN must be `arn:aws:iam::111122223333:role/my-role`.
+In this example, `my-team/developers/` needs to be removed.
-This was a workaround for a limitation in the AWS
+> This was a workaround for a limitation in the AWS
 > Implementation.
 With full AWS API support for access control, the path
 > component is no longer removed, and the full ARN is required.
 >
 > If you had been using the `aws-auth` ConfigMap, you should have been
 > removing the path component either manually as part of your static
-> configuration, or programmatically.
-You will need to undo these
+> configuration, or programmatically. **You will need to undo these
-> transformations and provide the full ARN in the new configuration.
+> transformations and provide the full ARN in the new configuration.**

 #### Migrating from Kubernetes RBAC Groups to EKS Access Policies